Spider Jerusalem: Background

 Spider is a renegade gonzo journalist forced to return to the City after having exhausted a substantial advance from a publisher without completing the books required by contract.
 After five years of effective retirement as a long-haired hermit at a compound in the mountains, he returns to the City to complete his books, takes up work for an urban newspaper to support his writing, and finds himself battling political corruption at the highest level.

 One of Spider's most apparent character traits is his heavy drug use, which he makes no attempt to conceal.
 In addition to being a chain smoker and heavy drinker, Spider uses an extensive variety of drugs ranging from mild stimulants, intellect enhancers, and mood-altering drugs to cocaine, heroin and rare, exotic, futuristic drugs.
 As is common in his society, Spider is resistant or immune to many forms of drug addiction, as well as lung cancer.
 Spider is well known for his foul language, especially when combining the word "fuck" with other words to make new and amusing insults.
-Spider is easily angered, his displays of temper ranging from mild verbal outbursts to violent physical assault.
-However, despite his temper and contempt for the City as a whole, Spider is often seen to treat innocents (particularly children) with kindness and care.
+Spider is easily angered, his displays of temper ranging from mild verbal outbursts to violent physical assault, but despite his temper and contempt for the City as a whole, Spider is often seen to treat innocents (particularly children) with kindness and care.

 Spider's past is not well known, though characters like Mitchell Royce and Spider himself have referred to past memorable incidents such as the enfant terrible (a French child assassin from the Anglo/Franco war) and the Prague telephone incident (in which Spider caused six politicians to commit suicide using just a phone).
 There are also hints at his childhood, which seems to have been extremely turbulent—somewhere between a victim of urban blight and a child soldier—and his early ambitions—"I wanted to be a sniper when I grew up.
 Didn't everyone?"—as well as his parents' growing madness.

 He claims to have worked as a prostitute at some point in the past, and as a stripper at 8 years old.
 He grew up on the City's docks with drunken parents as an only child.
 His father drove a city bus and his mother was a housewife who cooked lizards for breakfast, lunch, and dinner every day.
 He returned to the docks as an adult to see that everyone was gone and the docks were abandoned, before vowing to never forget his childhood there.